SimplicitysStrength/fargate-rds-stack/README.md

 Automating stack creations was not part of the needs for the initial project.

 Once all the 5 parts of the cloudformation stack are running, some handy build scripts can be found in the `/src/main/continuous_deployment` folder.

-These will vary depending on the project's technology and need, Although they can be used as examples.
+These will vary depending on the project's technology and needs.
+Hopefuly these can be used as startup points.

 * `/src/main/continuous_deployment/build_pythonbackend.sh` [here](https://github.com/SimplicitysStrength/fargate-rds-stack/blob/master/src/main/continuous_deployment/build_pythonbackend.sh)